 From the West, alight from the bus and turn right to the corner of Minghua Road.
 Follow the instructions above for Metro.
 From East, alight from the bus and turn left until you reach Yanshan Road.
 Turn right, follow the instructions above.

 5. Window of the World

 Window of the World is a large theme park (tacky alert!) providing the chance to stroll around miniature replicas of 130 of some of the most famous sights in the world.
 All of the continents are represented and you can visit the Sydney Opera House, The Palace of Versailles, Mount Rushmore and even journey by raft through the Grand Canyon.

-The park provides plenty of interest if you have kids, although those “well travelled” might find this a little less exciting than the real thing!
-As well as the monuments, there’s a cable car, an indoor ski slope and an archery field.
-Night time entertainment and firework displays take place at the weekends.
+The park provides plenty of interest if you have kids, although those “well-traveled” might find this a little less exciting than the real thing!
+As well as the monuments, there’s a cable car, an indoor ski slope, and an archery field.
+Nighttime entertainment and firework displays take place at the weekends.

 Tickets (2015 Prices): Adults 160 Yuan, Children over 1.2m 80 Yuan.
 Children under 1.2m and seniors over 70 can enter free of charge.
 Evening performances are extra.